Nyovelt/pintos-projects/doc.md

 };
 ```

-We obtains a map of address and frame, and other properties.
-By mapping, we can give the corresponding frame to user/kernel when they need to visit it.
-By obtaining properties, we can handle more kinds of memory visit, such as file and swap.
-We choose it because it can record everything we need so that we can access to it if we need to do checking, it is friendly to programme.
+We obtain a map of an address, a frame and other information.
+By mapping, we can give the corresponding `frame` to `user`/`kernel` when they need to visit it.
+By bookkeeping, we can handle more kinds of memory visit, such as `file` and `swap`.
+We choose that structure because it can record everything we need and is convenient for quick checking, it is friendly for programming.

                PAGING TO AND FROM DISK